 Before you get started filming, you first must identify and decide the purpose of your video.
 Your videos can be anything from product-focused to emphasizing the culture of your brand.

-One direction that you can take your videos are event introductions.
+One direction that you can take your videos is event introductions.
 Events are a perfect outlet for lead generation video.
 For any type of hosted event, whether it be a tradeshow or webinar, a lead form is involved.
 However, before a prospective buyer will just hand over their contact information a certain level of trust must be established.
-This is where video content can lend a boost.
+This is where video content can boost your potential.

 Product videos are another excellent way to build a rapport with potential clientele and get them feeling enthusiastic about your products.
 Per Wyzowl, nearly two-thirds of businesses that use product videos believe they lead directly to increased sales.

-There are a few keys to succeeding and failing with product videos.
+There are a few keys to succeeding or failing with product videos.
 First, you want to make your product video inviting.
 It’s not solely about explaining the product but finding a way to engage your audience using entertaining factors, whether that be an enthusiastic host or animation.
-Speaking of animation, animated video is a great way to explain a product or service that may otherwise be difficult to convey in words.
 Keep your videos short and to the point.
-Upon conclusion, give viewers an obvious call-to-action in the form of a demo sign-up, following on social media or contacting the sales team.
+At the end of your video, give viewers an obvious call-to-action, either verbal or written, in the form of a demo sign-up, following on social media, or contacting the sales team.

 By connecting your video hosting platform to a marketing automation platform, all your services will be tied together to spit out the pertinent lead generation information and statistics you need to inform the sales team on a next-step strategy.
 This allows you to create smart lists based on viewing data and send product-specific emails based on the product-specific videos that a prospect viewed.
 You can then track which videos converted prospects into leads and which leads converted to sales all in one central marketing system.